 The Founding Fathers knew what they were doing when they wrote the Constitution and I believe the Lord blessed their work.
 To protect our freedom, they gave the federal government limited powers – then they divided those powers between Congress, the President, and the Courts.
 Then they divided the powers of government again – between the national and state governments.

-Nearly five years after the financial crisis devastated America, families across North Carolina continue to struggle in a weak economy.
+Nearly seven years after the financial crisis devastated America, families across North Carolina continue to struggle in a weak economy.
 With hundreds of thousands of able bodied workers still looking for work and many more forced to accept only part time work, Congress needs to make jobs our number one priority.

 Education is a key that can open the door to opportunity – which is important to families across America.
 But federal mandates – and hiring more Washington bureaucrats – won’t cure what ails our public schools.
 Right now, working families in North Carolina send tax money to Washington, then the Department of Education keeps part of the money and sends part back to North Carolina.